r4work/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a 2017-18 batch Fulbright alumnus and have been affiliated to Duke University, USA as a Visiting Research Fellow for the last five years.
-I have been doing practice, research, and teaching for the past fourteen years in India.
-I use a mix-method approach to explore linkages between social capital, social networks, and public (inclusive) participation in the context of public policy and community development interventions.
+I am Assistant Professor in the Faculty of Management, Jaypee University, Anoopshahr and have been affiliated as a visiting research fellow to Duke University since 2018.
+I have been doing practice, research, and teaching for the past fourteen years in the context of public policy and community development interventions.